City of Clarence: Climate

-Government
+Council

 Residents of the City of Clarence are administered through three tiers of government, as part of the Australian federal government system.
 The City of Clarence is a Tasmanian local government area administered by the Clarence City Council.
 Local authority, responsible for provision of such services as roads, libraries and planning permissions rests with the Clarence City Council.

 Provision of services such as education, policing, and health care, rests with the Tasmanian State Government.
 At State government level, the city constitutes the largest proportion of voters for the State electoral division known as Franklin.
 The top level of government administration rests with the Australian Commonwealth Government, who are responsible for foreign policy, defence, employment, and taxation.
 Clarence constitutes a significant proportion of the Federal electoral division of Franklin.

 Clarence is classified as urban, fringe and medium (UFM) under the Australian Classification of Local Governments.

-Clarence City Council
+Current composition

 The Clarence City Council has existed in various forms since the area became a municipality on 1 January 1860, and is responsible for local government within the City.
 The council originally had its chambers in Bellerive, but these were moved to Rosny Park in the early 1980s.
 It operates a mayor-council system that consists of twelve aldermen that stand for four-year terms.
 Elections are held every four years in October, with the last election being in 2022.